A beautiful flower and an easily cultivated plant providing delicious and tasty flowerheads that can be used in the kitchen: that’s camomile.

 Would you like to find out more?
 Discover camomile in our RB Plant news!

-, creeping plant that becomes upright when flowering.
+Camomile belongs to the Compositae family and is an annual, creeping plant that becomes upright when flowering.
 It has streaked, glabrous stems that branch out at the top with alternating leaves.
-The florets of the camomile are considered flowerheads
+The florets of the camomile are considered flowerheads.

 The flowerheads should be harvested, preferably on dry days, in late Spring, gathering them before they flower completely.
 These flowerheads should be left to dry in the shade in a well-ventilated position.

 By July the Camomile flowerhead harvest is over and the plants can be left to go to seed.
 Camomile will be back in time for the following Winter if you give your soil a thorough and deep digging over.